Chinese Imperial Officials guān huàn

 2. Opaque red or full dress flowered coral

 The top button is of fashioned gold, with a red coral bead on top of a ruby.
-Coat has an embroidered golden pheasant (or lion for military officials).
-The belt has four pieces of gold with small rubies.
+The coat had an embroidered golden pheasant (or lion for military officials).
+The belt had four pieces of gold with small rubies.

 3. Transparent blue (sapphire)